allen-chen-noaa-gov/IOPAC_pub/README.md

 policy changes.
 This readme documents the repository and provides a minimal reproducible example.

+## Data submodule

+Note that the data folder is in a private repository.
+Please contact
+<allen.chen@noaa.gov> for permissions.
+To push and pull from the data
-How to use the data submodule: First work inside data submodule:
+submodule, you can first work inside data submodule:

 ``` git
 cd data
 # make changes, add, commit, push